ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 EW_{int} = _{min}({EW_{max } \cdot \Delta t},{Int_{cum}})
 $$
-where *EW<sub>int</sub>* is the actual evaporation from the interception store $[mm]$ per time step, and $EW0$ is the potential evaporation rate from an open water surface $[\frac{mm}{day}]$ It is assumed that on average all water in the interception store $Int_{cum}$ will have evaporated or fallen to the soil surface as leaf drainage within one day.
+where $EW_{int}$ is the actual evaporation from the interception store $[mm]$ per time step, and $EW0$ is the potential evaporation rate from an open water surface $[\frac{mm}{day}]$ It is assumed that on average all water in the interception store $Int_{cum}$ will have evaporated or fallen to the soil surface as leaf drainage within one day.
 Leaf drainage is therefore modelled as a linear reservoir with a time constant (or residence time) of one day, i.e:
 $$
 D_{int} = \frac{1}{T_{int}} \cdot Int_{cum} \cdot \Delta t
 $$